 Surrender an Animal

 Please don't leave a pet outside the shelter when we are not open.
-Not only is this very dangerous for the pet, it is illegal.
+Not only is this very dangerous for the pet, but it is also illegal.
 The chances of your animal being adopted are significantly better if you provide us with the information we'll ask of you when you surrender the pet.
-Please also see the related topics How Long Do We Keep Animals and Euthanasia.

 Tips for Finding a Home for Your Pet